-Prior to training to be a solicitor, Frances worked for a number of years working for advice agencies, giving advice and acting as an advocate on community care matters for disabled people and carers.
+Prior to training to be a solicitor, Frances worked for a number of years working for advice agencies, giving advice and acting as an advocate on community care matters for people with disabilities and carers.

 Frances returned to legal practice in 2007, when she took up the position of community care lawyer at the Disability Law Service.
 She remained there for 5 years and was involved in a number of significant cases against local authorities, NHS bodies and the Department of Health.
 These included R (Harrison) v Secretary of State for Health regarding the lawfulness of direct payments under the NHS and R (Macdonald) v Royal Borough of Kensington and Chelsea [2011] UKSC 33 arguing for dignity in the provision of community care services.
 While at DLS, Frances also delivered bespoke training courses on community care and the Mental Capacity Act to a number of organisations.
 She also contributed to fact sheets and worked on an advice line, twice weekly.

-Frances has now developed a specialism in challenging negative trafficking decisions of the Home Office for a variety of clients, including sex-trafficked women, children in forced labour and others who have been forced into domestic servitude and criminal activities.
-She has been involved in over 30 challenges to various aspects of this area of law and the NRM decision making, including challenges to Reasonable and Conclusive Grounds decisions, challenges to the delays in decisions being taken, challenges to failures to grant Discretionary Leave to Remain as a result of a positive trafficking decision and also regarding issues around support for victims of trafficking.
+She has developed a specialism in challenging negative trafficking decisions of the Home Office for a variety of clients, including sex-trafficked women, children in forced labour and others who have been forced into domestic servitude and criminal activities.
+She has been involved in over 30 challenges to various aspects of this area of law and the NRM decision making, including challenges to Reasonable and Conclusive Grounds decisions, challenges to the delays in decisions being taken, challenges to failures to grant Discretionary Leave to Remain or VTS leave as a result of a positive trafficking decision as well as issues around support for victims of trafficking.

-Frances is also an experienced civil litigator and has undertaken a number of damages claims for unlawful detention on behalf of clients, resulting in good compensation payouts.
+Frances is also an experienced civil litigator and has undertaken a number of damages claims for unlawful detention on behalf of clients, resulting in good compensation payouts, including recently on behalf of five clients who were unlawfully detained in Napier Barracks.

 In November 2019 she was successful in obtaining a ruling from the High Court that the Trafficking Guidance that was in force at the time was unlawful, and since then the guidance has been amended.

-She is ranked in the Legal 500 2020 as one of the “Next Generation” lawyers in the South West.
+She was ranked in the 2020 Legal 500, as one of the “Next Generation” lawyers in the South West.

 Significant cases in which Frances has acted include:

-R (Macdonald) v Royal Borough of Kensington and Chelsea (Supreme Court) – the dignity of the individual in the assessment of need and delivery of services to disabled people.
+R (Macdonald) v Royal Borough of Kensington and Chelsea (Supreme Court) – the dignity of the individual in the assessment of need and delivery of services to people with disabilities.

 R (Harrison) v Secretary of State for Health (Court of Appeal) – lawfulness of direct payments under the NHS.